Liam Chilvers: Notts County

 Following a trial with Peterborough United, Chilvers signed for former club Notts County, now in League One, on a two-year contract on 23 July 2010.
-He lost his first team place after he was sent off for a professional foul in a League Cup defeat to Premier League Wolverhampton Wanderers on 21 September.
+He lost his first-team place after he was sent off for a professional foul in a League Cup defeat to Premier League Wolverhampton Wanderers on 21 September.
 He returned to the starting eleven in November, though only played two games from December through to February.
-He returned to action to post a total of 27 appearances in 2010–11.
-However manager Martin Allen informed Chilvers that he could leave the club, despite the player still being under contract.
+He returned to action to post 27 appearances in 2010–11.
+However, manager Martin Allen informed Chilvers that he could leave the club despite the player still being under contract.

 He did not play a competitive game for the "Magpies" at the start of the 2011–12 season, though he did play the second half of the club's 1–1 friendly draw with Juventus at the newly opened Juventus Stadium.
 Instead Chilvers joined Port Vale on a monthlong loan on 22 September.
 After four good performances the loan deal was extended until 24 December.
 He stated his hopes to win a permanent contract at the club, and the Port Vale coaching staff also indicated that they would look to sign Chilvers permanently, leaving the final decision on the move to be made by Notts County.
 He played a total of twelve matches for the "Valiants", though he was forced to leave the pitch early on the final game of his spell after he picked up a groin injury.
 His hopes of a more long-term move to Port Vale were ended after manager Micky Adams revealed that he did not have any money available to sign any players either permanently or on loan during the January transfer window.
-He did though find himself back in first team contention at Meadow Lane, particularly after Keith Curle replaced Allen as manager in mid-February.
-In May 2012 he was released by the club, along with 12 other players.
+He did though find himself back in first-team contention at Meadow Lane, particularly after Keith Curle replaced Allen as manager in mid-February.
+In May 2012, he was released by the club, along with 12 other players.